pauldambra/pauldambra.github.io/_posts/2019-11-30-serverless-lessons-learned.md

 In fact [one of our engineers](https://twitter.com/IllCopeSomehow) has paid his salary in cost reductions on our inherited Serverful systems.
 That almost certainly means we've invested upwards of $200,000 since the team was launched that could have been avoided.
 Engineers are more expensive than infrastructure so let's guess that we invested $1.5M to create that avoidable $200k.
 Arguably, that's going on for $2M invested not to achieve any value _at all_.
 At best it was scaffolding that enabled the valuable work.
 At worst, avoidable in its entirety.

 Serviceful systems were less mature back when that investment was being made so it may well have been the right investment then... but they're much more mature now.
-To the point that it should be yor default choice that your specific needs might make you move away from.
+To the point that it should be your default choice.
+Your context might force a different choice.
+But my assertion is that teams should assume they're building Servicefully and discover where they can't.

 S3 and dynamo are our highest serverless cost.
 Lambda is effectively free still despite running production workloads and underpinning the majority of our scheduled infrastructure tasks.

-DynamoDB was rising in cost because we were setting tables to fixed provisioned capacities.
+DynamoDB was rising in cost.
+We discovered this was because we were setting tables to fixed provisioned capacities.
 In order to fix a performance issue we set Dynamo to "on demand" i.e. serverless mode.
 Not only did that fix our performance problems but also reduced cost by about 80%.
 The moral of the tale here is you get forensic visibility into the cost of what you're running.
 But you have to make sure you're using a service like cloudability and are checking what you're spending.

 ![https://twitter.com/pauldambra/status/1180157778419179523](/images/dynamo-cheap-perf.png)